KarthikPradhan/BusTicketBookingSystem-Backend/README.md

 # BusTicketBookingSystem-Backend
 This project is done using Java 8.
 This is a sample bus ticket printing application.
-Front-end application can be found at https://github.com/KarthikPradhan/BusTicketBookingSystem-Frontend/
+The front-end application can be found at https://github.com/KarthikPradhan/BusTicketBookingSystem-Frontend/.

 # Requirements
 * Java 8